Railway Museum in Photos

 • Locomotive No. 1 – Many years ago, Japan couldn’t produce an indigenous train.
 It imported them from England.
 This example is one of them.

-• Series E5 Shinkansen – This train first appeared on the Tohoku Shinkansen line in 2011.
+• Series E5 Shinkansen – Ran on the Tohoku Shinkansen line from 2011.
 It had a maximum operating speed of 320 kph.

 Class Kuha 181 passenger carriage interior